 On each of January 22, 2016, February 8, 2016, September 16, 2016, February 8, 2017, May 18, 2017, August 21, 2017 and October 18, 2017, our board of directors set the exercise price for stock options granted on such dates at the fair value of our common stock with the assistance of a third-party specialist.
 Due to the absence of a public trading market for our common stock, since inception through the date of this prospectus, our retrospective and contemporaneous determinations of the fair value of our common stock were performed using methodologies, approaches and assumptions consistent with the American Institute of Certified Public Accountants Audit and Accounting Practice Aid Series: Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-There are significant judgments and estimates include assumptions regarding our future operating performance, the probability and timing of completing an initial public offering or other liquidity event and the determinations of the appropriate valuation methods.
+There are significant judgments and estimates inherent in the determination of the fair value of our common stock, including the contemporaneous and retrospective valuations.
+These judgments and estimates include assumptions regarding our future operating performance, the probability and timing of completing an initial public offering or other liquidity event and the determinations of the appropriate valuation methods.
 If we had made different assumptions, our share-based compensation expense, net loss and net loss per share could have been significantly different.